 Under the same Access for All scheme, we have also secured funding to have lifts installed at Beaconsfield station so that all platforms will be accessible.
-The work at Beaconsfield is due to start in summer 2023 and will take approximately 12 months for the project to be completed and the lifts being operational.
+The work at Beaconsfield was due to start in summer 2023 and take approximately 12 months for the project to be completed and the lifts being operational.
+Due to issues that were picked up during surveys, there has been a delay to the scheme and is now expected to be completed in Summer 2025